by Danielle Ofri

 (From the New England Journal of Medicine )

-*The author wishes to thank all of the Bellevue staff who shared their stories for this article.**
+*A special thanks to all of the Bellevue staff who shared their stories for this article.*